 We’re here to help raise passionate readers!
-The Children’s Room is surrounded by Dahlov Ipcar’s original mural painting and books that focus on children ages up to 11 years old.
+The Children’s Room is surrounded by Dahlov Ipcar’s original mural painting and books that focus on infants up to 11 years old.
 Our Children’s Room is an enchanting place to visit with a friendly staff who love working with kids.
-We know our books and love finding just the right book for you.
-Our thoughtfully planned morning, afternoon and special literacy-based programs are some of the very best around.
-Here, you’ll discover collections of books for various reading levels, books on CDs, DVDs, and music CDs; the Storytime Room houses the actual size, hand-made sailboat, Time of Wonder, one of the many cozy places where you can read on your visit; educational toys for play; iPads and computers for Internet searching and AWE Literacy Stations; and a wonderful 4’ salt water fish tank .
+Here, you’ll discover collections of books, audio-books, DVDs, iPads, touchscreen computers, and music CDs.
+The Story Time Room houses a hand-made sailboat, Time of Wonder.
+There are also age appropriate learning toys for children to enjoy.
 Make sure to bookmark our Monthly Flyer of events.

-Ask our Children’s Room staff or view our website for details about the following non-book circulating items:
+Ask our Children’s Room staff for details about the following non-book circulating items:

 What ages should use the Children’s Room?

-We welcome all children ages infant to 11.
+We welcome children of all ages to use the Children’s Room.

 How old should my child be before getting a library card?